I love alliteration almost as much as I love my chickens, and it’s hard to beat Fluffy, Feather Footed chickens.

 The next magically fluffy bird on our list is the Cochin.
 They’re actually pretty similar to the Brahmas; they also come in both standard and bantam sizes and they’re in the Asiatic class (originated in Asia).

-Even with all that in common it’s quite easy to tell them apart at a glance.
-Brahmas have feathered feet, it gives them a bell bottom silhouette.
+Even with all that in common, it’s quite easy to tell them apart at a glance.
+Brahmas have feathered feet, which gives them a bell-bottom silhouette.

 Cochins have fully feathered legs and that makes them look like a ball.
 A round, fluffy chicken ball.

-They come in a dizzying variety of colors, over 15 recognized color patterns in both the standard and bantam sizes.
-Right now I have 2 splash Cochin hens, a splash rooster and 2 gold laced Cochin hens that I call my Halloween chickens.
+They come in a dizzying variety of colors, with over 15 recognized color patterns in both the standard and bantam sizes.
+Right now I have splash Cochin hens, a splash rooster and gold-laced Cochin hens that I call my Halloween chickens.

 Cochins have a single comb, making them less than my personal ideal for the New York winters.
 You don’t get the frostbite issues with smaller comb birds.